Daimler-Garay/Daimler-Garay/README.md

 ## 🚀 About Me

 - 🖥️ Daily driving **Arch Linux**
-- 🤖 Junior Data Scientist — passionate about leveraging data for decisions and insights and anything AI related!
+- 🤖 Junior Data Scientist — passionate about leveraging data for decisions, insights, and anything AI related!
 - 🐍 Mainly coding in **Python**
-- 🦀 Learning **Rust** & **Lua** for fun and utility
+- 🦀 Learning **Rust** & **Lua** to expand my stack and for fun.
-- 🌐 Exploring **Leptos** and the full stack experience with Rust
 - ❤️ Open source advocate — I enjoy learning from and using open-source applications.
 I hope to contribute soon!
-- 🧩 Tinkering with dotfiles, window managers, and automating my workflow
+- 🧩 Passing the time by configuring my neovim and creating (un)necessary workflow automations.
 - ☕ Always learning and drinking water

 ---